TamirZe/Matching-methods-for-truncation-by-death-problems/README.md

 ================

-Reproducibility of simulations results and data analysis associated with the paper "Matching methods for truncation by death problems" by Zehavi and Nevo.
+Reproducibility of simulation results and data analysis associated with the paper "Matching methods for truncation by death problems" by Zehavi and Nevo.

-This repository includes four main folders, and an additional folder with simulations results.
+This repository includes four main folders, and an additional folder with simulation results files.

 (1) Simulations: